 Andreas P. Bassett is a doctoral candidate in the Department of English at the University of Washington, where he studies early modern literature and book history.
 His specific research interests include Elizabethan and Jacobean drama and the print industry of early modern London.

-Sarah Moore is a doctoral student at the University of Washington, where she studies late medieval romance and early modern drama.
+Sarah Moore is a doctoral candidate at the University of Washington, where she studies late medieval romance and early modern drama.

 Samantha Thompson is a feminist urban geographer and doctoral candidate in the Department of Geography at the University of Washington, Seattle.
 Her dissertation explores the role of care in housing through an examination of the history of tenant protections in Seattle, WA and Vancouver, BC.